nathangeffen/cagl/docs/macros.md

 Defines the functions for an orderable CAGL array container type called *container*, which has elements of type *type* and a comparison function *cmp_func*.
 Usually used in conjunction with *CAG_DEC_CMP_ARRAY*.

+This macro calls CAG_DEF_ALL_CMP_ARRAY with default parameters.
+Although the container's memory is managed, no memory management of the container's elements is done.
+This is ideally used for a container of C primitive types.

 ```C
 CAG_DEF_CMP_ARRAY(container, type, cmp_func);
 ```